maliahavlicek/what2do2day/readme.md

 Users can also see a list of all the places in the community that have ever hosted an event and read reviews about them.
 Users can add reviews about places to share their experiences and rate organizations.
 Places, Events, and Reviews can be added, deleted and updated from the site.
 If an activity doesn't quite fit into the list provided, users can add a new activity when creating an event or place.
 Small businesses, social groups, and communities would ideally be in charge of their organizations's data and events but in this beta phase, user authentication, roles and permissions are not implemented.

-Site owners could enable affiliate linking from any organization associated with the site that results in a booking for paid events by adding a Google Click Identifier (GCLID) to place's url.
+Site owners could enable affiliate linking from any organization associated with the site that results in a sale from the place's own website.
+By adding a Google Click Identifier (GCLID) to a place's url when leaving What2Do2Day's site, offline conversions could be tracked and negotiated to a monetary value for the site owners.
 Site admins could also gather data based on search activity as well as Places and Events with heavy interaction and sell ads on this site to help earn money by targeting audiences of similar interests.
-(Note how the Places's page has natural side bars in desktop when users are looking at events and reviews)
+(Note how the Places's page has natural side bars in desktop when users are looking at events and reviews, on mobile devices ad space could be inserted below filtering options and above the footer too.)

 The name and concept of this site is loosely based on the key phrase, "I know what we're gonna do today!" from the cartoon series [Phineas and Ferb](https://en.wikipedia.org/wiki/Phineas_and_Ferb).